aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changlog ###

+#### 1.3.1 ####
+- Add guard to prevent that a SynchronizationWorker is running multiple times.
+- Fix priority mapping for tasks.
+- Initial implementation of recurring tasks.

 #### 1.3.0 ####
 - Add support for Autodiscovery of CalDAV urls
 - Workaround: Since DDay.iCal is not capable to parse events, which contain unsorted TimeZoneComponents, they must be sorted before parsing.